Bit-Apps-Pro/file-manager/readme.txt

 - Tested compatibility for WordPress 5.8.2
 - Name & Branding changed

+- Tested compatibility for WordPress 5.8.2
+- Name & Branding changed

 = 5.2.1 (08 November 2021) =

+- Tested compatibility for WordPress 5.8.1
+- Some minor fixes

 - Tested compatibility for WordPress 5.8.1
 - Some minor fixes